stonefl/stonefl.github.io/_posts/2022-01-16-data-science-vs-operations-research-in-advanced-analytics.md

 ![dashboard]({{site.baseurl}}/img/post/dashboard.jpg)
 Picture comes from ([https://unsplash.com/@goumbik](https://unsplash.com/photos/mcSDtbWXUZU))

-Let's get started with the description of DS and OR.
+Let's get started with the definitions of DS and OR.

 ## What are DS and OR?